-VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage, +3VSB Voltage, +5VSB Voltage fie/ss.
+VCORE Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage

-The onboard hardware monitor automatically detects the voltage output through the onboard voltage regulators and show the values on these
+The onboard hardware monitor automatically detects the voltage output via the onboard voltage regulators and show the values on these fields.

 If any of the monitored items is out of range, the following error message appears: "Hardware Monitor found an error.
 Enter Power setup menu for details".
 You will then be prompted to "Press F1 to continue or DEL to enter SETUP".